Student Handbook & Policies

 when lighters are found (during searches, etc.), they will be confiscated.

-All cell phones must be turned off, put away, and out of sight before class starts:
+All cell phones and ear buds/headphones must be turned off, put away, and out of sight before class starts:

-Cell phones may only be used as an instructional aid for educational purposes if a teacher specifically requests that a student utilize his or her cell phone for that activity.
+Cell phones and ear buds/headphones may only be used as an instructional aid for educational purposes if a teacher specifically requests that a student utilize his or her cell phone for that activity.

-If cell phones are needed in the classroom, the teacher will make it clear to the students to take out their cell phones.
-Teachers will also instruct students to put their phones away after the conclusion of the activity.
+If cell phones and ear buds/headphones are needed in the classroom, the teacher will make it clear to the students to take out their cell phones and/or earbuds/headphones.
+Teachers will also instruct students to put their phones and/or earbuds/headphones away after the conclusion of the activity.

-Exceptions to the cell phone policy will be made if a student has specific accommodations in place.
+Exceptions to the cell phone and ear buds/headphones policy will be made if a student has specific accommodations in place.
 Even with these accommodations, cell phones may only be used for instructional purposes or for the student’s stated accommodation.

 We will commit to having conversations about why we're doing this and educating students about mental health connections, tech addiction, appropriate use.

-First incident: teacher gives a reminder.
-Phone will not be confiscated.
+First incident: Teacher gives a reminder.
+Phone and/or ear buds/headphones will not be confiscated.

-Second incident: student turns phone into teacher for the remainder of class.
+Second incident: Student turns phone and/or ear buds/headphones into teacher for the remainder of class.

-Third incident: student turns phone into teacher, who will take it to the front office.
+Third incident: Student turns phone and/or ear buds/headphones into teacher, who will take it to the front office.
 Student must pick up their cell phone from Administration at the end of their school day.
 No access during lunch time.

-Parents picks the phone up from administration (Admin may make exceptions based on unique circumstances and will coordinate with parents)
+Parents picks the phone and/or ear buds/headphones up from administration (Admin may make exceptions based on unique circumstances and will coordinate with parents)

-Student checks in phone to the office daily for a week (no access to it during lunch time)
+Student checks in phone and/or ear buds/headphones to the office daily for a week (no access to it during lunch time)

 Student participates in the Restorative Justice process